Sino-Latin America relations: Political

 Many of the nations that continue to have official diplomatic relations with Taiwan are in Central America and the Caribbean.
 Taiwan has previously offered military exchanges and training as well as economic aid in return but has more recently had difficulty competing with China's economic incentives and in 2008 officially abandoned this "checkbook diplomacy".
 The remaining pro-Taiwan nations have been seen as waiting for better Chinese offers.

 The formation of Community of Latin American and Caribbean States was warmly welcome by China in 2011.
-Hugo Chavez read aloud a letter from China's Paramount leader Hu Jintao congratulating the leaders on forming the new regional bloc.
+Hugo Chavez read aloud a letter from China's President Hu Jintao congratulating the leaders on forming the new regional bloc.
 On January 8, 2015, the 1st China-CELAC Forum opened at the Great Hall of the People in China.

 In January 2019, numerous countries including the US recognized the legitimacy of opposition leader Juan Guaido as President of Venezuela.
 The PRC issued an official statement condemning American intervention in the internal affairs of Venezuela, supporting Nicolás Maduro in the struggle for the Venezuelan presidency.

 Military

 Military relationships have been mainly through military-to-military contacts.
 In particular Venezuela, Chile, Bolivia, and Cuba have had frequent official military visits, exchange of military officers, and navy port calls.
 South American countries such as Venezuela, Bolivia, Ecuador, Peru and Argentina are buying Chinese weapons.
 Chile, Ecuador and Peru were visited by a Chinese flotilla in 2009.

 In 2011 China and Bolivia signed a military-to-military cooperation agreement.

 In 2015, China's Paramount leader Xi Jinping and President of Argentina, Cristina Fernandez de Kirchner, announced prospective arms sales and defense cooperation agreements extending beyond the scope of any made between China and a Latin American nation to date.
 These plans include Argentina’s purchase or coproduction of 110 8×8 VN-1 APCs, 14 JF-17/FC-1 multirole fighters, and five P18 Malvinas class patrol ships.
 While the government of President Mauricio Macri, elected in December 2015, soon dropped the arms purchases from China. that also authorizes construction of satellite tracking facility near Las Lajas, Neuquén; base is managed by People's Liberation Army Strategic Support Force.
-Per Argentinian ambassador to China, Diego Guelar, China has agreed to use the base only for civilian purposes.
+Per Argentine ambassador to China, Diego Guelar, China has agreed to use the base only for civilian purposes.

 In King George Island, Antarctica, China and Chile share side-by-side military facilities.
 In 1982, with Pinochet's Chile allowed, China built a Great Wall research station in the Antarctic inside Chile's territorial claims.